home-assistant/developers.home-assistant/docs/network_discovery.md

 Some integrations may need to discover devices on the network via [mDNS/Zeroconf](https://en.wikipedia.org/wiki/Zero-configuration_networking), [SSDP](https://en.wikipedia.org/wiki/Simple_Service_Discovery_Protocol), or another method once they have been enabled.
 The primary use case is to find devices that do not have a known fixed IP Address or for integrations that can dynamically add and remove any number of compatible discoverable devices.

 Home Assistant has built-in helpers to support mDNS/Zeroconf and SSDP.
-If your integration makes use of another discovery method that needs to determine which network interfaces to use to broadcast traffic, the [Network](https://www.home-assistant.io/integrations/network/) integration provides a helper API to access the user's interface preferences.
+If your integration uses another discovery method that needs to determine which network interfaces to use to broadcast traffic, the [Network](https://www.home-assistant.io/integrations/network/) integration provides a helper API to access the user's interface preferences.

 ## mDNS/Zeroconf

 Home Assistant uses the [python-zeroconf](https://github.com/jstasiak/python-zeroconf) package for mDNS support.
-As running multiple mDNS implementations on a single host is not recommended, Home Assistant provides internal helper APIs to gain access to the running `Zeroconf` and `AsyncZeroconf` instances.
+As running multiple mDNS implementations on a single host is not recommended, Home Assistant provides internal helper APIs to access the running `Zeroconf` and `AsyncZeroconf` instances.

 Before using these helpers, be sure to add `zeroconf` to `dependencies` in your integration's [`manifest.json`](creating_integration_manifest.md)